antofy/blockchain-crypto-guides/fundamentals/5-metaegg-basics.md

 In addition to price charts it is helpful to have notifications for price changes.

-A wallet like Unstoppable can notify the user when the asset price has experienced a change over 2/3/5% in 24-hour period.
+A wallet like Metaegg DeFi can notify the user when the asset price has experienced a change over 2/3/5% in 24-hour period.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-07-s.png)